Localisation Quality Assurance Tester

 As a professional, you’ll be ensuring the game is translated and functional to the area it is being published and marketed to.
 You'll be responsible for tracking and fixing bugs, spelling and grammar errors and cultural references that don't translate.
 You’ll have experience working with and maintaining various Database Management software applications like JIRA, Devtrack and Bugzilla.

 Working in the games industry is highly competitive and you’ll need to make sure your CV stands out to employers and course leaders.

 As a Localisation Quality Assurance Tester, demonstrating a passion for games and a fundamental understanding for gameplay will be important.
 Your CV should include previous roles and responsibilities, expanding on relevant and transferable skills.
-For more general ideas on developing your CV, see our top tips page.
+For more ideas, see our top tips page on building your portfolio.

 Where are you in your games journey?

 Try and build your first game here